gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

   end
 ```

-This new action is very straightfoward so instead of explaing this I'll cover what the template looks like.
+This new action is very straightfoward so instead of explaining this I'll cover what the template looks like.

 __file__: `web/templates/users/new.eex`